 A developer from our team will review your pull request, and may request some changes to it.
 After the request is approved, it will be merged to our main branch.

 Documentation of features and changes in behaviour should be included in the pull-request.
 You can create separate pull requests for documentation changes only.
 Documentation site customizations should be performed in accordance with the Just The Docs Customization guide, which is applied during the site creation process.

 Any user-facing change should be labeled with

-When we publish a new version of lakeFS, we will move this to the relevant version section.
+When we publish a new version of lakeFS, we will add this to the relevant version section of the changelog.

 If the change should not be included in the changelog, label it with